Mazda CX-5 vs Kia Sportage

 The Verdict

-The Kia Sportage takes 5 of 7 key spec categories and comes in at a lower price.
-The Kia Sportage will save you roughly $342 a year in fuel.
+This is genuinely close.
+The Mazda CX-5 and Kia Sportage trade blows across the spec sheet, and neither runs away with an outright win.
+The Mazda CX-5 will save you roughly $200 a year in fuel.
+If boot space matters, the Kia Sportage has a clear edge.
 The Kia Sportage adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions